 From a reader: homeopathic apis for swelling or ledum for stings

 How about calamine lotion?
-It’s actually made of zinc oxide and iron oxide, both natural substances but potentially toxic in large doses.
+It’s actually made of zinc oxide and iron oxide, both natural substances but potentially toxic in large doses (link no longer available).
 If you’ve got a bottle, I’d finish it, personally, but I do like the idea of the clay or natural salve even better.

 Possible home remedies: A thick paste of baking soda and water soothes bee stings.
 I still remember sitting at the kitchen table at my Busia’s house waiting for the baking soda to dry after my first (and only) bee sting.
 I was a pretty big wimp, but if I remember right, it made a world of difference!
 Witch hazel is also touted to take the sting out, as is rubbing with a cut onion.